tc-mccarthy/edu/exercises/js/annotated_image/README.md

 | Grapes  | `#grapes`  | Grapes have seeds in the wild but modern science has been able to remove them
 | Plums   | `#plums`   | Plums are purple
 | Apples  | `#apples`  | Apples are widely available in the big apple

+## Homework
+Repeat this exercise, without copy/pasting, using the `img/hiv.jpg`.
+The image is of school kids who are HIV positive coming home from school in an ambulance.
+Your assignment should feature 5 points, each containing a fact about HIV and its treatment in third-world countries.
+You should create a git repository for this assignment and submit the link to Sandeep and I as your assignment turn-in.
+Remember to check your work on mobile, tablet and desktop.